Femi Fani-Kayode: The shame of a nation - Nigeria Today

 Femi Fani-Kayode: The shame of a nation

-by Femi Fani-Kayode I just watched a very sad and disturbing video of our soldiers on the war front begging their President and Commander in Chief to provide them with food and water.
-They did this through footage which was shot on their cell phone cameras and released as a short video on social media. […]
+I just watched a very sad and disturbing video of our soldiers on the war front begging their President and Commander in Chief to provide them with food and water.
+They did this through footage which was shot on their cell phone cameras and released as a short video on social media.
+They were desperate, […]

-This post Femi Fani-Kayode: The shame of a nation appeared first on YNaija.

 Follow us on twitter @NigeriaTodayNG